of the main streets in the old mill town of Bollington, High

 Street is lined with stone cottages.
 Many were at one time

 shops serving the local community before the days of supermarkets.

 Today just one shop remains, Holmes ~ Naden estate

-Restaurant (opening autumn 2012) and Oliver
+Tree Restaurant and Oliver

-at Bollington Green restaurant in
+at Bollington Green restaurants in

 Approach off Palmerston Street or from Chancery Lane.